Backends¶

 Verified parity¶

-Cross-engine energy and frequency agreement has been measured on CH₃F (see benchmarks):
+Cross-backend energy and frequency agreement has been measured on CH₃F (see benchmarks):

 - JAX ↔ JAX-MD: < 10⁻²⁰ kcal/mol energy difference (machine precision)